SourceKettle/sourcekettle/README.md

  * Branches
  * Diffs
 * Task management
+* Milestone management
 * Time tracking
-* Adding files such as documentation
+* Adding miscellaneous files such as documentation
-* Integration with Active Directory
+* Integration with Active Directory (Using an additional component)
 * Configurable options and themes
 * and more...